We're investing over $619 million to upgrade and expand Queen Elizabeth II Jubilee Hospital (QEII). The upgrades include:

 November 2023: 28 bed medical ward (Ward 4A) opened

-2027: New clinical building completed
+2027: New clinical building expected to be completed

 Get involved